 For example, there may be an overriding legitimate ground for keeping your personal data such as, a legal obligation that we must comply with or if retention is necessary for us to comply with our legal obligations.

 Your right to log a complaint with the supervisory authority.

 However, you do have the right to contact the relevant supervisory authority directly.
-To contact the Data Protection Commission (ICO), the supervisory authority in the Republic of Ireland, please visit the Data Protection Commission website for instructions on how to do this.
+To contact the Data Protection Commission, the supervisory authority in the Republic of Ireland, please visit the Data Protection Commission website https://www.dataprotection.ie/en/contact/how-contact-us

 How to contact us